 The Tuileries Garden along the Historical Axis

-The impeccably formal Garden of the Tuileries were designed and laid out from 1640 by André Le Nôtre along the Historical Axis that he started to trace.
+The impeccably formal Jardin des Tuileries was designed and laid out in 1640 by André Le Nôtre along the Historical Axis that he started to trace.

-The garden is bordered along all its length, by Rue de Rivoli to the North and River Seine to the South.
-It remains the largest and oldest public garden in Paris today.
+The garden is bordered along all its length by Rue de Rivoli to the North and River Seine to the South.
+It remains the most prominent and oldest public park in Paris today.

-Similar to those in the Luxembourg Garden, the typically Parisian seats in the Jardin des Tuileries are often portrayed in postcards or photographs.
+Like those in the Luxembourg Garden, the typical Parisian seats in the Jardin des Tuileries are often portrayed in postcards or photographs.
 They have been placed for public use by the municipality.
-In summer, children can rent toy sailing boats to sail on the large pond close to the Carrousel.
+Children can rent toy sailing boats in summer on the large pond close to the Carrousel.

 The boundary of the garden and the Place de la Concorde is marked by two terraces on each side, on which two famous museums stand: the Musée de l’Orangerie (overlooking the Seine) and the Galerie Nationale du Jeu de Paume (bordering Rue de Rivoli).